nickjhathaway/armadillo/README.txt

 Armadillo can use OpenBLAS, or Intel Math Kernel Library (MKL), or the AMD Core Math Library (ACML) as high-speed replacements for BLAS and LAPACK.
-Generally this just involves linking with the replacement libraries instead of BLAS and LAPACK.
+In essence this involves linking with the replacement libraries instead of BLAS and LAPACK.

-You may need to make minor modifications to "include/armadillo_bits/config.hpp" in order to make sure Armadillo uses the same style of function names as used by MKL or ACML.
-For example, the function names might be in capitals.
+You may need to make minor modifications to include/armadillo_bits/config.hpp to make sure Armadillo uses the same integer sizes and style of function names as used by MKL or ACML.
+Specifically, you may need comment or uncomment the following defines:

+ARMA_USE_WRAPPER
+ARMA_BLAS_CAPITALS
+ARMA_BLAS_UNDERSCORE
+ARMA_BLAS_LONG
+ARMA_BLAS_LONG_LONG

+See the associated descriptions in include/armadillo_bits/config.hpp for more information about the above defines.

 On Linux systems, MKL and ACML might be installed in a non-standard location, such as /opt, which can cause problems during linking.